rock-solid/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.2.2 =
+= 2.2.3 =
 * WP Mobile Pack allows you to 'package' your existing content into a cross-platform mobile web application.
-Starting from version 2.2+, you can create your own color scheme and choose different fonts for headlines, subtitles and paragraphs.
+The latest version allows you to customize your app's menu by adding images for categories.
+All app fonts sizes are adjusted for a better reading experience.

 == Screenshots ==